crmcog/sf-cog/docs/pd1-guide/20-apex-1.md

 - QueryException
 - SObjectException

-You can catch one or more types of exceptions -
+To catch one or more types of exceptions -

 ```java
 try {